-Central Appalachia Living Traditions (CALT) is a three-part program that invests in communities, seeds new folk and traditional arts experiences, and honors underrecognized practitioners of Central Appalachian traditions.
+Central Appalachia Living Traditions (CALT) is a multi-part program that invests in communities, seeds new folk and traditional arts experiences, and honors underrecognized practitioners of Central Appalachian traditions.
 CALT serves the counties of Ohio, West Virginia, and Virginia designated by the Appalachian Regional Commission.

 Mid Atlantic Arts developed CALT in response to the Central Appalachian Folk and Traditional Arts Research and Survey Project (CAFTA), completed in 2020.